 \section{Discussion}

 In order to formulate policies and allocate resources for mitigating the adverse nutritional impacts of the \covid pandemic, governments, organizations, non-governmental organizations, and other stakeholders need reliable and timely data regarding the circumstances faced by affected populations.
-The results presented here provide documentation of the impacts of confinement on nutritional interests.
-As the pandemic continues to unfold, warnings about many potential public health crises emerge.
+The results presented here document the impacts of confinement on nutritional interests.
+As the pandemic continues to unfold, warnings about potential public health issues emerge.
 In this study, we aim to point out prominent emerging behaviors by quantifying initial developments and providing a broad grounding for future studies.

-\xhdr{Implications for public health} From a public\hyp health perspective, the emerging surge in food interest during confinement is concerning.
+From a public\hyp health perspective, the emerging surge in food interest during confinement is concerning.
 During the first wave of the \covid pandemic, there was an overall surge in food interest, stronger and longer-lasting compared to the end-of-year holiday season of 2019 (Figure \ref{fig:total}).
-Since Christmas and Thanksgiving are known to be disruptive to dietary habits and a hazard to balanced diets \cite{hull2006effect}, and the effects of confinement on food interests are comparable in amplitude, and last longer, there is a pressing need for understanding them.
+Since Christmas and Thanksgiving are known to be disruptive to dietary habits and a hazard to balanced diets \cite{hull2006effect}, and the effects of confinement on food interests are comparable in amplitude and last longer, there is a pressing need to understand them.

-In addition to the overall volume, the nature of the food interest changed as well.
+In addition to the overall volume, the nature of the food interest also changed.
 After the shock of the mobility decrease, there was a large immediate increase in interest in consuming food at home and a decrease in consuming food outside of home.
-In nine of the 12 studied countries, as mobility decreased, the interest in preparing and consuming food at home momentarily increased by more than 50\% (Figure \ref{fig:modeseffect}), and the interest in baking and pastries more than doubled (Figure \ref{fig:effects_categories}).
-Since such modified interests persisted for a prolonged period (at least nine weeks, Figure \ref{fig:time}) and since frequent consumption of meals prepared away from home is significantly associated with an increased risk of all-cause mortality \cite{DU2021}, preparing more meals at home is a potentially positive side of the shifts in interest and should be understood further from public\hyp health perspective.
+In 12 of the 18 studied countries, as mobility decreased, the interest in preparing and consuming food at home momentarily increased by more than 50\% (Figure \ref{fig:modeseffect}), and the interest in baking and pastries more than doubled (Figure \ref{fig:effects_categories}).
+Since such modified interests persisted for a prolonged period (at least nine weeks, Figure \ref{fig:time}) and since frequent consumption of meals prepared away from home is significantly associated with an increased risk of all-cause mortality \cite{DU2021}, preparing more meals at home is a potentially positive side of the shifts in interest and should be understood further from a public-health perspective.